Interactively shaping robot behaviour with unlabeled human instructions: Background and Related work

 The second approach for shaping with instructions is to integrate the information about the action within the model of the task.
 In \cite{utgoff_two_1991}, the authors present a method where a teacher interactively informs an RL agent about the next preferred state.
 This information can be provided by telling the agent what action to perform.
 State preferences are transformed into linear inequalities that are integrated into the learning algorithm in order to accelerate the learning process.
 In \cite{clouse_teaching_1992}, instructions are integrated into an RL algorithm by positively reinforcing the proposed action.

 These two approaches can be combined.
 In \cite{rosenstein_supervised_2004}, the authors present an Actor-Critic architecture that uses instructions for both decision-making and learning.
-For decision-making, the robot executes a composite real-valued action that is computed as a linear combination of the \textit{actor}'s decision and the supervisor's instruction.
-Then, the error between the instruction and the \textit{actor}'s decision is used as an additional parameter to the TD error for updating the \textit{actor}'s policy.
+For decision-making, the robot executes a composite real-valued action that is computed as a linear combination of the actor's decision and the supervisor's instruction.
+Then, the error between the instruction and the actor's decision is used as an additional parameter to the TD error for updating the actor's policy.

 Another alternative is to use the provided instructions for building an instruction model besides the task model.
 Both models are then combined for decision-making.
 For example, in \cite{pradyot_integrating_2012}, the RL agent arbitrates between the action proposed by its Q-learning policy and the one proposed by the instruction model, based on a confidence criterion.